jvenncpe/2023.11_Decoding_Patient_Health_Binary_Prediction_Analysis/README.md

 ## Results and Discussion

-Of all the models or techniques, Gradient Boosting turned out to be the best in terms of three important things: (1) how well it correctly identified positive cases, (2) how well it separated different classes, and (3) how often it was right.
+Of all the models or techniques, Gradient Boosting turned out to be the best in terms of two out of the following:
+- Accuracy (Accuracy Score): This measures the model's overall correctness in its predictions.
+Gradient Boosting excelled in accurately classifying instances, achieving a higher percentage of correct classifications compared to other techniques.
+This is essential for assessing the model's general effectiveness.

+- F-1 Score (Balance between Precision and Recall): This metric captures the balance between precision and recall.
+Gradient Boosting showcased superior performance by striking a better equilibrium between making precise positive predictions and correctly identifying all positive instances, a crucial aspect when the dataset has class imbalance or when both precision and recall are vital.

-This means that if we have a similar problem or dataset in the future, using Gradient Boosting is a smart choice because it's better at giving us accurate and reliable results among the models or techniques that we have contested.
+This means that if we have a similar problem or dataset in the future, opting for Gradient Boosting is a smart choice as it outperformed other models or techniques in delivering precise and dependable results, establishing itself as a superior choice in our evaluations.

 ---
 # Thank you!